apache/openwhisk/docs/compositions.md

 ## Conductor Actions

 An action composition is driven by a _conductor action_.
 A _conductor action_, or in short a _conductor_,  is an action with a _conductor_ annotation.
-The value of the annotation is irrelevant.
+The annotation value should not be falsy, i.e., should not be zero, null, false, or the empty string.

 Because a conductor action is an action, it has all the attributes of an action (e.g., name, namespace, default parameters, limits...) and it can be managed as such, for instance using the `wsk action` CLI commands.
 It can be part of a package or be a web action and so on.